BleuBleu/FamiStudio/Docs/docs/instruments.md

 ![](images/ProjectExplorer.png#center)

-Most standard instruments have 4 buttons :
+Most standard instruments have 5 buttons :

 * The duty cycle envelope
 * The volume envelope
 * The pitch envelope
 * The arpeggio envelope
+* DPCM Samples

 An envelope is simply a parameter that can change over the duration of a note as it plays.
 It can be used to create vibrato, tremolo, change the attack and release of a note, for example.
 If an instrument currently has no envelope for a particular type, it will appear dimmed.